alek-antic/CanYouFeelTheRhythm/README.txt

-	Circle - the most basic beat, which the player just presses X or Z on at the right time Approach circle - slowly fades in around a beat to show the player when to click Masher - a beat where the player just mashes the X and Z keys as much as possible Falling Beat(Catch the beat) - the special beats moving down the screen for catching Catcher (for catch the beat) - the character moving at the bottom of the screen to catch beats
+	Circle - the most basic beat, which the player just presses X or Z on at the right time Approach circle - slowly fades in around a beat to show the player when to click Masher - a beat where the player just mashes the X and Z keys as much as possible FallingBeat(Catch the beat) - the special beats moving down the screen for catching Catcher (for catch the beat) - the character moving at the bottom of the screen to catch beats MiniGame
+	Chase
+	Catch
+	Flow

 Responsibility List: